MaceroniMan/Pom/README.md

 ## Installing

-There are two ways to handle installing Pom.
-The recommended way to install Pom is using the [simpleinstall.py](https://github.com/MaceroniMan/Pom/blob/master/simpleinstall.py) script.
-This script will download and install all the required components just by running it.
-It will also function as a updater.
-(This means that if you run it again it will install all the new code)

-However if you like to see what you are installing, use this [link](https://github.com/MaceroniMan/Pom/wiki#installing) to visit the wiki page to install Pom.
-Pom is installed with `pip` and also places an executable in the python executable location.
+To install Pom, use this [link](https://github.com/MaceroniMan/Pom/wiki#installing) to visit the wiki page on installing Pom.
+Pom is installed with `pip` and also places an executable in the python executable location so it can be run with a simple `pom` instead of the longer way `python(3) -m pom`, however both ways still do work.

 ## Examples